How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 Simulates browser preflight to verify header presence, value, and absence of conflicting CORS directives.

 Check response status codes.
 A 204 No Content with correct headers indicates successful preflight.
-Repeat the command to verify cache persistence.
 Use curl -v to inspect raw header casing and deduplication.

 Common Configuration Mistakes